-If you submit an assignment on time you can generally expect feedback within 2 weeks.
+If you submit an assignment on time you can expect feedback within 2 weeks.
 However, if you submit later than the due date you may not receive feedback for up to a month afterwards.
-Feedback can be found in your online module.
+Feedback can be found in the "My Grades" section of the module in VITAL.